 are the principal contact persons for prospective and enrolled Degree Programme students, e.g. in case of student complaints,

-prepare for the decisions of the Academic Management Board and
+prepare for the decisions of the Local Academic Coordinators and

 guarantee correct administrative management of the Degree Programme; this includes the process of selection and admission of students.